 Being able to work in multiple states under one nurse license is expanding across the country.
-So far, 34 states have passed legislation and joined the Enhanced Nurse Licensure Compact (eNLC).
+So far, 34 states and one territory have passed legislation and joined the Nurse Licensure Compact (NLC).
 This is an important development for travel nurses because it makes your nurse license a lot more portable.